24 Mani Neram: Production

-Manivannan retained the three lead actors of his Nooravathu Naal – Mohan, Sathyaraj and Nalini – for this film.
+Manivannan retained three actors from his Nooravathu Naal – Mohan, Sathyaraj and Nalini – for this film.
+Sathyaraj initially suggested S. Balachander or M. N. Nambiar for the role of the antagonist, but Manivannan urged him to do the role.

 Soundtrack

 Lyrics were written by Pulamaipithan and composed by Ilaiyaraaja.

 Release and reception

 24 Mani Neram was released on 20 July 1984.
 Jayamanmadhan of Kalki said the story was old fashioned, but praised the manner in which it was told.
+Balumani of Anna praised acting, music and cinematography and praised Manivannan for directing the film without losing the pace from beginning to end.
 The film was a success, and is considered among the most significant projects for Mohan, Sathyaraj and Nalini.